min2ha/ukwa-site/content/target/17063/index.en.md

   "subject": "UK General Election 2015"
 }

-# Group of Association of Manufacturers of British, Instruments, Control and Automation (GAMBICA): GAMBICA & BEAMA publish their General Election 2015 Manifesto

 GAMBICA is the UK trade association for companies involved in the Automation, Instrumentation, Control and Laboratory Technology industries.
 With a membership of approximately 200 companies including large, medium and small businesses the association carries out a broad range of activities on behalf of their members.